animal-tree/Writing-stuff/Stuff18-Proof-overview.md

 ---

 "Does a set "exist"?"
 That's another question we can ask.
 Mathematically, it is a convenient organizing tool for describing many subparts at once.
 Each of the subparts exists by equivalence to $I$, therefore $\exists \mathbb{Q}$, by which we mean: the subparts exist.

+Qualia, interestingly, is proof that something can emerge from almost-nothing.